Particular/docs.particular.net/nservicebus/scalability-and-ha/distributor/index.md

 ### When self-hosting

-If you are self-hosting your endpoint here is the code required to enlist the endpoint with a Distributor.
+If you are self-hosting the endpoint here is the code required to enlist the endpoint with a Distributor.

 snippet: ConfiguringWorker